History of Croatia small group tours for senior travellers

 The rest of the day we have free time to explore Trogir, a historic and beautiful city.

-Overview: Today we transfer to Split and take the ferry to the small town of Stari Grad on Hvar Island.
+Today we transfer to Split and take the ferry to the small town of Stari Grad on the island of Hvar.
 We take a short tour of the town that includes a visit to Tvrdalj, a small palace built by a poet in the 16th century.
 We also take in some of the island’s sights on the drive across to Hvar town.

 Tonight we enjoy a farewell dinner at a local restaurant.